Master of Science in Engineering

 Graduate students pursuing a thesis-option Master of Science degree or doctoral studies are exposed to the program’s research activities.
 Current research endeavors focus on model-based simulation of challenging multi-physics and multi-disciplinary engineering problems.
 Examples include the modeling of the dynamic response of structures; performance of structures in the offshore environment; structural response under extreme loads (wind, earthquake, hurricane, blast, etc.); soil-structure interaction problems under seismic loads; inverse problems and the non-destructive condition assessment of engineered and natural systems; structural reliability and uncertainty quantification problems; the performance of subsea systems, pipelines, and energy-generating systems such as wind turbines and hydrokinetic devices; the modeling of deterioration and aging processes afflicting the infrastructure; the modeling of material behavior; the propagation of waves and their interactions; and problems in computational engineering.
 Though the program’s focus derives chiefly from problems affecting the infrastructure and the built environment, our reach goes well beyond as we seek to address bigger societal questions related to energy, natural and man-made disasters, and physical/natural processes at various temporal and spatial scales.
 Research projects integrate theoretical results and computational modeling with experimental studies, where appropriate.

 MUSE graduate students and faculty conduct research using various computational facilities within the department and the University of Texas.
 These include two computational laboratories within the Ernest Cockrell Junior Building (ECJ): the MUSE laboratory (ECJ 4.602), and the MUSE too laboratory (ECJ 3.301), occupying approximately 1,200 square feet.
 The two laboratories are equipped with several high-end workstations, including multi-processor and multi-core computers.
-For research projects demanding supercomputing resources, students and their faculty advisers have access to the Texas Advanced Computing Center’s (TACC) massively parallel systems and visualization resources.
+For research projects demanding supercomputing resources, students and their faculty advisors have access to the Texas Advanced Computing Center’s (TACC) massively parallel systems and visualization resources.

 Ocean engineering.
 Students interested in ocean engineering and in offshore structures may develop an appropriate course of study in consultation with the faculty.
 These programs are typically interdisciplinary, including work in hydrodynamics, structural analysis and dynamics, steel design, soils and foundations, and computational methods.
 Students may also participate in the work of the Offshore Technology Research Center.